qmd-lab/qmd-specific-meta/README.md

 1. Add document meta data under the `qmd-specific-meta` key in your `_quarto.yml` file.
 See the `_quarto.yml` in this repo for an example.
 2. Activate the filter on a given document.
 See `example1.qmd` for an example.

+Note that for the filter to take effect, it must be done as part of a full project render.

 ## Example

 See [example1.qmd](example1.qmd) and [more-examples/example2.qmd](more-examples/example2.qmd).